Hormel Historic Home hosts first Candlelight, Cocktails, and Caroling night

 Tis the season for getting together and celebrating traditions.
 Monday night, a new one might begin in Austin at the Hormel Historic Home.

 (ABC 6 News) – Tis the season for getting together and celebrating traditions.
-Monday night, a new one might begin in Austin at the Hormel Historic Home.
+On Monday night, a new one might begin at the Hormel Historic Home in Austin.

 The home is hosting its first Candlelight, Cocktails, and Caroling event.
-Transporting people back in time to a Charles Dickens-like Christmas.
-Including everything from food, music, and of course, holiday cheer.
+Transporting people back in time to a Dickensian Christmas.
+The event includes everything from food, music and, of course, holiday cheer.

 The event starts at 5:30 p.m. and tickets are $18.
 You are encouraged to buy them ahead of time, here.